 # 3: All manufacturers use similar specs for the design of bodies and cranes

 Not true.
-Which is why you should do your research and work with providers with the largest product inventory in service trucks to find the one that best suits your business needs.
+Which is why you should do your research and work with providers with the largest product inventory in mechanics trucks to find the one that best suits your business needs.

-# 4: It’s just simpler to replace an old service truck with the same model
+# 4: It’s just simpler to replace an old mechanics truck with the same model

-# 5: Service trucks make a good investment decision when they are run until they die
+# 5: Service or mechanics trucks make a good investment decision when they are run until they die

-# 6: Smaller service trucks keep operational costs down
+# 6: Smaller service or mechanics trucks keep operational costs down

 Contact us at Custom Truck One Source, the nation’s single-largest provider of specialized trucks and heavy equipment.
 We have the widest range of products with varying specs and we’ll match you up with a unit that suits both your needs and your budget.